ANURAG-DVS/Real-Time-Macro-Event-Impact-Tracker-C/README.md

 - Historical trend analysis
 - Professional dashboard

-[Detailed setup instructions to be added in subsequent prompts]
+[Detailed setup instructions to be added in subsequent flow of work...]